Joacohbc/goto/README.md

 5. **Add** the next file to your shell file: <br />
     - source ./alias.sh >> {SHELL_FILE}

-6. To finish the instalation you need to change the GOTO_FILE VARIABLE in alias.sh **THIS IF THE GOTO_FILE DON'T WORK!**
+6. To finish the instalation you need to change the GOTO_FILE VARIABLE in alias.sh <br />
+    **THIS IF THE GOTO_FILE DON'T WORK!**

+# How to configure it?

 The configuration file is created automatically.
-To add or remove fav directories of your config file, you only need add/remove the block between "{}" in the json
+To add or remove fav directories of your config file, you only need add/remove the block between "{}" in the .json

 { <br />
   "Path": "{THE-PATH}", <br />